- Email: Alexander.Harwin@lewisbrisbois.com

 - San Fernando Valley Bar Association (Board of Trustees, Diversity Committee)

-- City of Calabasas, Head Basketball Coach in Pee Wee Division (7 to 8 year-olds)
+- City of Calabasas, Head Basketball Coach, 2016 to present

 - Beverly Hills Bar Association, Labor & Employment, Executive Committee, Section Chair 2012